inria-emeraude/syfala/doc/tutorials/cpp-tutorial-advanced.md

 #### FIR example

 Let's get back to our FIR example, in order to see what can be done to optimize things a bit more.
 An unoptimized `multisample` example can be found in `examples/cpp/fir/fir-multisample.cpp`.

+[ EXPLAIN CODE]

 Let's see what kind of results we get with a **block of size 16 and 300 coefficients**: